divyanshu-rawat/resturant-management-rest-api/README.md

 ### Sample Data (db.json)

-*  You can use the data for all the dishes,promotions and leadership provided in the db.json file .
+*  You can use the data for all the Routes dishes,promotions and leadership provided in the db.json file .

 ### Example